Will the protests spread COVID-19? The police response is the more likely culprit

-On Monday night, protestors seeking justice for the death of George Floyd arranged themselves and their hand written signs on H Street, near the White House in Washington, D.C., where President Trump was supposed to make a speech.
-About 30 minutes before the city’s 7 p.m. curfew, the United States Park Police, Secret Service, and officers from the Department of Homeland Security began to shuffle protestors around and block the road, according to accounts from several reporters and protesters present.
+On Monday night, protesters seeking justice for the death of George Floyd arranged themselves and their handwritten signs on H Street, near the White House in Washington, D.C., where President Trump was supposed to make a speech.
+About 30 minutes before the city’s 7 p.m. curfew, the United States Park Police, the Secret Service, and officers from the Department of Homeland Security began to shuffle protesters around and block the road, according to accounts from several reporters and protesters present.
 Ten minutes later, sparks flew into the crowd as law enforcement began setting off flash grenades.
 Then came the hail of rubber bullets and the canisters of pepper spray and smoke.

-In total, over 300 people were arrested Monday night primarily for violating curfew, according to local D.C. television news station WUSA.
+In total, over 300 people were arrested Monday night primarily for violating curfew, according to D.C. television news station WUSA.
 Throughout the U.S. approximately 10,000 people have been arrested in protest-related activities, according to the Associated Press.
-While there are some legitimate fears around the coronavirus spreading among the crowds of people amassing at protests, the police response—from thousands of arrests to use of tear gas—also plays a big role.
+While there are some legitimate fears about the coronavirus spreading among the crowds of people massing at protests, the police response—from thousands of arrests to the use of tear gas—also plays a big role.

-“Holding someone in a jail cell overnight without giving them access to hand sanitizer or cleaning supplies in a confined environment for a long period of time certainly increases opportunities for the spread of the virus,” says Sandhya Kajeepeta, a PhD student at Columbia University, who published a paper on the rise in county mortality rates when incarceration increased between 1987-2016.
+“Holding someone in a jail cell overnight without giving them access to hand sanitizer or cleaning supplies in a confined environment for a long period of time certainly increases opportunities for the spread of the virus,” says Sandhya Kajeepeta, a PhD student at Columbia University, who published a paper on the rise in county mortality rates when incarceration increased between 1987 and 2016.
 It is not just holding protesters in jail that may advance the spread of COVID-19.
 Police tactics used on the ground at protests could also affect transmission.
-Kajeepeta says that pepper spray incites eye watering and coughing, which can expel disease-spreading respiratory droplets into the air.
+Kajeepeta says that pepper spray causes eye watering and coughing, which can expel disease-spreading respiratory droplets into the air.

 Law enforcement and a COVID-19 spike

-There has been fairly broad concern, particularly from politicians, that the George Floyd protests taking place across the United States will spark a spike in COVID-19 cases.
+There has been a fairly broad concern, particularly from politicians, that the George Floyd protests taking place across the United States will spark a spike in COVID-19 cases.
 Some epidemiologists say that because protests are taking place outside, there may be lower risk.
 Images and videos from the protests show that many protesters are wearing masks, though some are not.
-One study shows that yelling could help spread COVID-19, since it is spread through respiratory droplets, though focuses on its effect in confined environments.
+One study shows that yelling could help spread COVID-19, since it is spread through respiratory droplets, though the study focuses on its effect in confined environments.

-Less examined are the choices police have made in responding to protesters; choices that also have an effect on public health.
+Less examined are the choices police have made in responding to protesters, choices that also have an effect on public health.
 “As government officials, they are tasked with protecting the public and keeping us safe,” Kajeepeta says.
 “Police should be held responsible for their role in spreading the virus.”

 Sandhya Kajeepeta